graynorton/chat-view-summit-16/README.md

 I'm happy to discuss!

 > As of today (Oct 21, 2016), the files in this repo are still
-> under-commented, and I'd also like to add some additional Information
+> under-commented.
+I'd also like to add some additional information
 > to this README, but I'm pushing to GitHub so that people can begin
 > exploring.
 I'll try to flesh out the details soon.